 How Often to Clean a Window Air Conditioner

 It's recommended to perform a thorough cleaning of your window air conditioner at least once a year, preferably before its first use of the season.
-In additional to an annual cleaning, the filter should be cleaned once a month and replaced with a new one every three months.
+The Department of Energy recommends performing a thorough cleaning of your window air conditioner at least once a year, preferably before its first use of the season.
+In addition to an annual cleaning, the filter should be cleaned once a month and replaced with a new one every three months.

 Equipment / Tools

 - Knife with thin blade or fin comb

 - 1 bottle of 3 percent hydrogen peroxide

 The face panel (or grille cover) is a plastic or metal grate secured to the very front of your air conditioner.
 It will either be secured onto your unit with screws, clips, or tabs, or both.
 Consult your user manual for specific instructions on how to remove it.
 The filter may be housed inside the face panel on some models.
 If so, use the manufacturer's instructions for removing the filter before cleaning the face panel.

 Once the face panel—and possibly the filter—has been removed, spray the panel down with your cleaning solution and clean it off with a cloth.
 Alternatively, take it outside and spray it down with a garden hose.
 Set the face panel aside to dry while you clean the rest of the components.